 A Dean's Forum on The Iranian Metaphysicals: Explorations in Science, Islam, and the Uncanny by Prof. Alireza Doostdar, Assistant Professor of Islamic Studies and the Anthropology of Religion.
 Divinity School Profs.
 Sarah Hammerschlag and Dan Arnold will offer responses.
 Read more about Prof. Doostdar's work, and his book.

 Profs.
-Sofia Torallas-Tovar (Associate Professor of Classics and Near Eastern Languages and Civilizations) and Christopher Faraone (the Frank Curtis Springer and Gertrude Melcher Springer Professor in the Humanities, and Professor in the Department of Classics) on their Neubauer Collegium for Culture and Society project, “Transmission of Magical Knowledge in Antiquity.”
+Sofia Torallas-Tovar (Professor of Classics and Near Eastern Languages and Civilizations) and Christopher Faraone (the Frank Curtis Springer and Gertrude Melcher Springer Professor in the Humanities, and Professor in the Department of Classics) on their Neubauer Collegium for Culture and Society project, “Transmission of Magical Knowledge in Antiquity.”

 An interview with Wendy Doniger conducted by Seema Chauhan.